phlowers/mechaphlowers/docs/user_guide/ug_input.md

 ```
 ## External loads

 External loads can be added to the cable array.
-This currently only supports wind loads, but it's easy to extend this by adding more external loads.
+We only support wind loads, but it's easy to extend this by adding more external loads.
 To add a weather load, you need to create an instance of `WeatherArray` class, and pass it to the SectionDataFrame.
 The following example shows how to add a wind load on the cable.

 !!! important